 Performing arts abound in Minnesota, and it’s not just the Twin Cities venues that have audiences cheering.
 In the northwest part of the state, orchestras, choirs, theater groups and concert halls have a full calendar of impressive performances all year long.
 Whether you’re headed to Bemidji, Moorhead, Walker, Detroit Lakes, Park Rapids or Thief River Falls, consider adding a live show to your must-see list.

 The F. Scott Fitzgerald Home, at 599 Summit Ave., is just one of many fascinating literary sites in Minnesota, in addition to several literary-themed events and attractions.

 Minnesota museums and sculpture parks boast amazing collections of art from thousands of years ago to today.
 From renowned Twin Cities museums to lesser-known gems in greater Minnesota, art shines.

-From the Iron Range to Wabasha, Minnesota has been a filmmaker's destination for decades.
+From the Iron Range to Wabasha, Minnesota has been a filmmaker's dream destination for decades.
 Tour the many places throughout Minnesota where history was made on film.